Amanda Clairmont Murder: Police Continue To Search For Killer Of UNT Student Found Dead In Car

 — Dan Godwin (@DanGodwinFOX4) November 21, 2017

-The Denton Record-Chronicle indicates Amanda was a business major at UNT, however, NBC 5 DFW is reporting that her father has said she was a religious studies major at the university.
+The Denton Record-Chronicle indicates Amanda was a business major at UNT; however, NBC 5 DFW is reporting that her father has said she was a religious studies major at the university.

 The spot in Corinth where the car driven by Amanda Clairmont was found early Sun. morn.
 The UNT student was fatally shot.
 No arrest yet. pic.twitter.com/ZuGjClGtlN